ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 These skills are critical for SOC Analysts to properly analyze and secure log data.

 ### What I Did
+I reviewed all the work I had completed in the lab.
+I practiced defining event boundaries, parsing multi-line logs, masking sensitive information, and extracting custom fields.
+I also built a simple Splunk app to simulate log ingestion, which tied together all the configurations I had practiced.
+Each task built upon the last, giving me a realistic view of the types of parsing and ingestion issues a SOC analyst faces.

 I reviewed all the steps I performed:
 - Defined event boundaries with regex and props.conf.
 - Parsed multi-line events.